ConvexSupabaseVibe CodingAI Coding

 Fast shipping + complex permissions is where projects go to die.

-Supabase's RLS is powerful, but it's also a specialized policy language living alongside SQL and roles - great when you're deep in the Postgres mindset, harder when you're in prompt-driven iteration mode.
+Supabase's RLS is powerful, but it's also a specialized policy language living alongside SQL and roles.
+Another layer of complexity.

 Convex pushes you toward explicit access control in functions - which is easier to audit in PRs and easier for agents to modify safely.